stevecoward/hunt/README.md

 With these changes, a new categorization site can be added to the project and can be called from the utility.

 ## Caveats

+It's likely that over time, these methods of grabbing domain categories will break due to anti-bot implementation.
+That's the way it goes.
+I may not be able to maintain these providers long-term but I'll do my best.
+You can always specify which categorization providers individually when using the `get-categorizations` command by passing the boolean options for working categorization sites, e.g. `get-categorizations -i -t -b intuit.com`.

 This pertains to using IBM X-Force's API.
 It requires an IBM ID to use, and the current free trial is for 30 days.
 I use a disposable email address to set up the account initially and access my API tokens with that account.
 When using the X-Force categorization source with `hunt`, a notice will appear in the console reminding the user of this fact.